AreebE/CardMaker/Resources/README.md

 - Spade: This is responsible for drawing spade symbols.
 ---
-Resources
--
+#Resources
-This folder contains some general resources used by a lot of classes.
+>This folder contains some general resources used by a lot of classes.

 - README: The name of this file, not much to it.
 - Util: A file containing some constants and helper methods (ex. sorting an array)
 ---
-To do:
+# To do:
-==
+- RoundGraphics is currently not done, so that needs to be finished
+- While the Round class does work for comparing single cards, it currently cannot compare hands.
+  - Likewise, the player class currently can't return two cards.